rsksmart/devportal-1.0/rif/marketplace/dev-setup.md

 Now we will add RIF token.
 Click on `Add Token` -> `Custom Token` and input the token address that is in `./out/ui-config.json` under the `rif` attribute (should be `0x67B5656d60a809915323Bf2C40A8bEF15A152e3e` if this is your first deployment).
 You should now see your RIF tokens balance of 997 RIF.

-You can add more accounts to your wallet if needed, using similar method.
+You can similarly add more accounts to your wallet if needed.

 ### 1.4.
 IPFS Nodes